arringtonm/spotify-sort/README.md

 # Spotify sort table

-Quick demonstration of data-heavy display and CSS.
+Quick demonstration of data-heavy display and CSS (using some hard-coded Spotify JSON).
 Leans heavily on existing Vuetify table component but tidied up visually.

 ## Project setup
 ```